History

 In searching for a name to bestow on the school, the founding members of the school community sought to reach back to the Catholic roots of education in the Sonoma Valley.
 In 1888, sisters from the Presentation Convent in San Francisco founded a school on Napa Street in Sonoma.
 Thus, the name of "The Presentation School" was chosen, honoring both the past and a new beginning in education.

-Presentation School is accredited by the Western Association of Schools and Colleges (WASC), California Association of Independent Schools (CAIS).
-We are members of the National Association of Independent Schools (NAIS) and the Independent Schools of the San Francisco Bay Area (ISSFBA) and is SEVIS Certified to accept international F-1 Visa students.
+Presentation School is a member of California Association of Independent Schools and is accredited by the Western Association of Schools and Colleges (WASC).
+We are members of the National Association of Independent Schools (NAIS) and the Independent Schools of the San Francisco Bay Area (ISSFBA).
+Presentation is SEVIS Certified to accept international F-1 Visa students.

 Traditions